velvetkevorkian/website-2021/posts/blog/preact-ssr-tutorial.md

     $ npm run start

-There were quite a lot of moving parts in there, so compare against [the demo repo at this point][10] if something\'s not working.
+There were quite a lot of moving parts in there, so compare against [the demo repo at this point][10] if something's not working.

-If you have a look at your `build/server.js` file, it should look pretty much like `src/server.js`, but now we\'re all set up for importing ES6 modules, so let\'s do that.
+If you have a look at your `build/server.js` file, it should look pretty much like `src/server.js`, but now we're all set up for importing ES6 modules, so let's do that.

 ## Using Preact to render to HTML   {#using-preact-to-render-to-html}

 Time to install some more dependencies.
-We\'ll install Preact itself, the Preact server-side renderer, and `htm`, which lets us use JavaScript\'s tagged template strings to build up our components (you can also use [JSX][11], but that requires an additional compile step in your build process).
-If you\'ve used JSX with React or another framework before, you\'ll probably have to be careful your muscle memory doesn\'t take over here; the syntax isn\'t that complicated, but it feels more like [EJS][12] (or ERB, for the Rubyists) than JSX sometimes.
+We'll install Preact itself, the Preact server-side renderer, and `htm`, which lets us use JavaScript's tagged template strings to build up our components (you can also use [JSX][11], but that requires an additional compile step in your build process).
+If you've used JSX with React or another framework before, you'll probably have to be careful your muscle memory doesn't take over here; the syntax isn't that complicated, but it feels more like [EJS][12] (or ERB, for the Rubyists) than JSX sometimes.

     $ npm install preact preact-render-to-string htm